markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

 ```
 <img src="../early_trend_detection_images/plot4.png" class="img-responsive" style="display: block; margin: auto;" />

 Let's focus on the **BestControl** field.
 All 5 of the most similar time-series to our target time-series have a positive label.
 Thus we would predict that our target time-series will trend positively from days 51-100, based on its pattern from days 1-50.
 If all 5 of our best matches were stocks that negatively trended, then we would make the opposite prediction.
-I told you this method is simple!
-However, let's see if how we feel the same way after working with real-world stock data, which we'll introduce in the next section.
+I told you this method is simple (and effective)!
+However, let's see if how we feel the same way after working with real-world stock data, introduced in the next section.

 ### Predicting stocks

 We are trying to answer the following question: Is there a pattern of daily closing prices that precedes a ~90 day increase in the price of a stock?
 For example, maybe a small increase in the first 30 days is often followed by a big 90 day upward climb.
 Or maybe stocks that gradually dip for a period of 30 days are more likely to rebound over the subsequent 90 days.
 In essence, are there a collection of 30 day patterns that come before an upward trend in a stock's price?
-Trying to formalize such patterns with a set of parameters is difficult, given all of the different patterns that could be associated with a positive trend.
+Trying to formalize such patterns with a set of parameters is difficult, given the variety of patterns that could be associated with a positive trend.
 This is why we are using the approach outlined above.

 Let's collect the stock data.
-We'll initally scrape the symbols from Wikipedia and then pull the actual closing prices via the `BatchGetSymbols` package.
+We'll first scrape the symbols from Wikipedia and then pull the actual closing prices via the `BatchGetSymbols` package.
 This may take a few minutes.

 ```